 Create RPMs for SiLK and Install Them

-The following commands unpack the SiLK sources and create the silk.spec file.
+For prior releases, the following commands unpack the SiLK sources and create the silk.spec file.
 The switches to the configure command do the following:

 • set the default location for SiLK's hourly repository of flow files to /var/silk/data (The default location is /data.)